Elias-DE/Labs/docs/Performance_metrics.md

-# Spark Structured Streaming Query Progress Report
+# Performance Metrics

-This document summarizes the performance metrics of a Spark Structured Streaming batch job.
+This section provides an overview of the performance metrics collected during the Spark Structured Streaming and PostgreSQL integration.
+The metrics include basic metadata, input and processing metrics, and overall performance metrics.

 ---